-South Texas College of Law Houston Gala Raises Over $300,000 for Student Scholarships
+South Texas College of Law Houston Gala Raises $325,000 for Student Scholarships

 South Texas College of Law Houston (STCL Houston) – which opened its doors in 1923 with seven part-time instructors and 34 students – recently celebrated its 95th anniversary as the first and only law school in downtown Houston at its Illuminations Gala.

 More than 300 guests attended, including 152 alumni, 21 faculty and staff members, 16 judges, and two city officials.
-Hosted at the Ballroom on the Bayou, the event offered an opportunity for attendees to reconnect with classmates, honor the many individuals who were foundational to the school’s success, celebrate STCL Houston, and raise money for vital scholarships for students.
-The evening included both a “live” and a “paddles up” auction and raised more than $300,000 toward student scholarships.
+Hosted at the Ballroom at Bayou Place, the event offered an opportunity for attendees to reconnect with classmates, honor the many individuals who were foundational to the school’s success, celebrate STCL Houston, and raise money for vital scholarships for students.
+The evening included both a “live” and a “paddles up” auction and raised $325,000 toward student scholarships.

 Gala co-chairs STCL Houston Professor Elaine Carlson ’79 and her daughter, alumna Courtney Carlson ‘08, served as emcees for the event.